Murder of Yusef Hawkins: Trials

 Other members of the gang that chased and beat Hawkins were tried as well.
 John Vento was convicted of unlawful imprisonment and received a sentence of 2 to 8 years in August 1990 and was released in 1998.
 A fourth man, Joseph Serrano, was convicted on the charge of unlawfully possessing a weapon and sentenced to 300 hours of community service on January 11, 1991.
 The acquittal of Vento on a murder charge, and the light sentence handed out to Serrano, sparked more protests by the African-American community in Bensonhurst.

 Shortly before that march was set to begin on January 12, 1991, Al Sharpton was stabbed and seriously wounded by Michael Riccardi in a Bensonhurst schoolyard.
 Sharpton later recovered from his wounds.
-Riccardi was convicted of first-degree assault and sentenced to 5 to 15 years in prison, despite a plea for leniency by Sharpton himself, who believed that distorted news coverage of his activities had influenced his attacker.
+Riccardi was convicted of first degree assault and sentenced to 5 to 15 years in prison, despite a plea for leniency by Sharpton himself, who believed that distorted news coverage of his activities had influenced his attacker.

-Keith Mondello was said to be the "instigator and organizer" of the group and served 8 years in prison.
-In 2005, former Gambino crime family member and mob informer Joseph D'Angelo admitted that the group behind Yusuf's murder was there on his orders to attack any blacks who entered the neighborhood.
+Keith Mondello was said to be the "instigator and organizer" of the group and served eight years in prison.
+In 2005, former Gambino crime family member and mob informer Joseph D'Angelo admitted that the group behind Hawkins' murder was there on his orders to attack any blacks who entered the neighborhood.
 He also admitted he lied to police and asked a woman who knew many details to not tell police.